First-principles characterization of native defects and oxygen impurities in GaAs: Conclusions

 \section{Conclusions}

-We have characterized native defects and oxygen impurities in GaAs using hybrid functional calculations.
-Ga$_{\rm As}$, As$_{\rm Ga}$, and/or $V_{\rm Ga}$ are the dominant native defects in which As$_{\rm Ga}$ and $V_{\rm Ga}$ are charge-compensating defects under As-rich conditions.
-On the basis of the calculated defect levels, the isolated antisite As$_{\rm Ga}$ may be identified with the {\it EL2} center; however, it has a negligible electron capture cross section and thus cannot be an electron trap.
-GaAs can have multiple O-related defect centers when prepared under As-rich conditions, which may include O$_{\rm As}$, O$_{i,{\rm brid}}$, O$_{i,{\rm tet}}$, O$_{\rm As}$-As$_{\rm Ga}$, and/or O$_{\rm As}$-2As$_{\rm Ga}$.
-Both O$_{\rm As}$ and O$_{\rm As}$-2As$_{\rm Ga}$ have a metastable and paramagnetic middle (neutral) charge state and exhibit certain characteristics of O-related defect centers observed in experiments.
-Our results for the structural and electronic properties of certain defects are different from those reported in previous computational studies.
-We have also explored possible defect-to-band radiative optical transitions involving As$_{\rm Ga}$, Ga$_{\rm As}$, $V_{\rm Ga}$, O$_{\rm As}$, O$_{\rm As}$-As$_{\rm Ga}$, and O$_{\rm As}$-2As$_{\rm Ga}$ and found that the emission and absorption peak energies are all in the near infrared range.
-O$_{\rm As}$ and O$_{\rm As}$-2As$_{\rm Ga}$ have large nonradiative electron capture cross sections and can be effective recombination centers.
+We have used a combination of structural, electronic, and optical characterizations to better understand native defects and oxygen impurities in GaAs, especially the As antisite and O-related defects.
+Among the native defects, Ga$_{\rm As}$, As$_{\rm Ga}$, and/or $V_{\rm Ga}$ are found to be the dominant native defects under thermodynamic equilibrium in which As$_{\rm Ga}$ and $V_{\rm Ga}$ are charge-compensating defects under As-rich conditions.
+The isolated antisite As$_{\rm Ga}$ can be identified with the $EL2$ center; however, it has a negligible electron capture cross section and thus cannot be an electron trap.
+The observed electron trapping thought to be associated with the isolated As$_{\rm Ga}$ must therefore come from other centers that may co-exist with As$_{\rm Ga}$ such as some O$_{\rm As}$-related defects.
+We find that GaAs can have multiple O-related defect centers, especially when prepared under As-rich conditions, which may include O$_{\rm As}$, O$_{i,{\rm brid}}$, O$_{i,{\rm tet}}$, O$_{\rm As}$-As$_{\rm Ga}$, and/or O$_{\rm As}$-2As$_{\rm Ga}$.
+Both O$_{\rm As}$ and O$_{\rm As}$-2As$_{\rm Ga}$ have a metastable and paramagnetic middle (neutral) charge state and exhibit certain characteristics of O-related defect centers observed in experiments; however, only O$_{\rm As}$-2As$_{\rm Ga}$ can be identified with the Ga--O--Ga or ``OX'' center, which confirms the previously proposed model for ``OX''.
+We have also explored possible radiative and non-radiative processes involving As$_{\rm Ga}$, Ga$_{\rm As}$, $V_{\rm Ga}$, O$_{\rm As}$, O$_{\rm As}$-As$_{\rm Ga}$, and O$_{\rm As}$-2As$_{\rm Ga}$ and found that the emission and absorption peak energies in defect-to-band transitions are all in the near infrared range.
+O$_{\rm As}$ and O$_{\rm As}$-2As$_{\rm Ga}$ have large nonradiative electron capture cross sections and can be effective carrier traps or recombination centers which has important implications for the performance of GaAs-based devices.